vasdee/git-tag-flow/README.md

 that pull requests (and pull request specific pipelines) can occur.

 You might ask, "Why is `staging/` the defacto name for a what is essentially a release branch".
-Well, the answer is that naming your branches the same as a tag can cause some confusion.
-For example, `git checkout release/1.0.0` - are we checking out a tag or branch here?
+The answer is that naming a branch the same as a tag can cause confusion.
+For example, `git checkout release/1.0.0`: are we checking out a tag or branch here?
 For this reason `staging/` is the branch name that is used to trigger a release, when the `release/` tag is applied.